Pranjalmandalia/Geofencing-using-NavIC/README.md

 This Screen show the live tracking of child.
 It also show the useful informations that
 - Latitude
 - Longitude
-- Navic Status-> whether Hardware (Navic) receiving the lat/long from statellites or not.
+- Navic Status-> Whether Hardware (Navic) receiving the lat/long from statellites or not.
 - Child Status-> Whether Child is inside the geofence or not.
 - Distance-> Shows the distance between child and parent.

 ### Account Detail Screen
-Show the details entered during registration process.
+Show the details entered while doing registration process.